-- (b) Upon application for a new permit or order, or revision to an existing permit or order, to request the approval of the provisions outlined in subdivision (a) of this subrule, the source shall submit a demonstration containing the following, as applicable: - (i) Reasons why the applicant is requesting an alternative. - (ii) Information demonstrating why the limitation or requirement as described in the applicable part 6 rule is not possible to attain. - (iii) Explanation of why alternative options, such as implementation of add-on controls or modifying coating formulations would not be sufficient to meet other part 6 rules.

-- (iv) A demonstration showing why the ozone National Ambient Air Quality Standard will not be affected. - (v) Additional pertinent information, as needed. - (b) Department approvals for the equivalent emission rates, alternate emission rates, or compliance methods that are authorized by any of the provisions identified in subdivision (a) of this subrule shall be in compliance with all of the following provisions:

-- (ci) At a minimum, The portion of or the whole proposed draft permit or order approval related to this rule shall be is subject to a 30-day public comment period. (ii) When the proposed approval is noticed for a 30-day public comment period, a copy of the notice-shall must also be sent to the United States Environmental Protection Agency. - (diii) The proposed draft permit or order approval must shall offer is subject to a public hearing upon request immediately after the 30-day public comment period that is required in paragraph subdivision (ic) of this subdivision rule. - (eiv) The department approval shall-becomes part of a legally enforceable order of the department, or permit to install, or permit to operate. - (f) Upon department issuance of Tthe legally enforceable document identified in paragraph subdivision (ive) of this subdivision-rule, it must-shall be sent to the United States Environmental Protection Agency as a request for a revision of the Michigan state implementation plan, together with all of the other information that is required for the submittal of a complete state implementation plan revision request.
-Department approval and the legally enforceable document does not shall have no effect on the federally approved state implementation plan until and unless the submitted state implementation plan revision request is formally approved by the United States Environmental Protection Agency. - (3) Department approvals of a derivative authorized by the for the equivalent emission rates, alternate emission rates, or compliance methods that are authorized by the provisions identified in subdivision (a) of this subrule shall be in compliance with both of in R 336.1625(4) include the following provisions actions: - (a) The provisions of this subrule apply to approvals by the department pursuant to R 336.1625(4) (Alternate condenser temperature). - (b) Department approvals for the equivalent emission rates, alternate emission rates, or compliance methods that are authorized pursuant to the provisions identified in subdivision (a) of this subrule shall be in compliance with both of the following provisions: - (ai) The department approval shall becomes part of a legally enforceable order of the department, or permit to install, or permit to operate. - (bii) A copy of the legally enforceable document that is identified in paragraph (i) of this subdivision (a) of this subrule shall is sent to the United States Environmental Protection Agency. - (4) In R 336.1610, R 336.1621, and R 336.1632, where emission limits are expressed in pounds of volatile organic compounds per gallon of coating, minus water, as applied, the phrase "minus water" shall also include compounds which are used as organic solvents and which are excluded from the definition of volatile organic compound. - (4) A person responsible for a facility with allowed or potential volatile organic compound emissions equal or greater than 100 tons per year in the 2015 ozone nonattainment area for which no reasonably available control technology (RACT) requirement has been established in R 336.1604 to R336.1644, shall meet all of the following requirements:
+- (b) Upon application for a new permit or order, or revision to an existing permit or order, to request the approval of the provisions outlined in subdivision (a) of this subrule, the source shall submit a demonstration containing the following, as applicable: - (i) Reasons why the applicant is requesting an alternative. - (ii) Information demonstrating why the limitation or requirement as described in the applicable part 6 rule is not possible to attain. - (iii) Explanation of why alternative options, such as implementation of add-on controls or modifying coating formulations would not be sufficient to meet other part 6 rules. - (iv) A demonstration showing why the ozone National Ambient Air Quality Standard will not be affected. - (v) Additional pertinent information, as needed. - (c) At a minimum, the portion of or the whole proposed draft permit or order approval related to this rule is subject to a 30-day public comment period.
+When the proposed approval is noticed for a 30-day public comment period, a copy of the notice must also be sent to the United States Environmental Protection Agency. - (d) The proposed draft permit or order approval must offer a public hearing upon request immediately after the 30-day public comment period that is required in subdivision (c) of this subrule. - (e) The department approval becomes part of a legally enforceable order of the department or permit to install. - (f) Upon department issuance of the legally enforceable document identified in subdivision (e) of this subrule, it must be sent to the United States Environmental Protection Agency as a request for a revision of the state implementation plan, together with all of the other information that is required for the submittal of a complete state implementation plan revision request.
+Department approval and the legally enforceable document does not affect the federally approved state implementation plan until and unless the submitted state implementation plan revision request is formally approved by the United States Environmental Protection Agency. - (3) Department approval of a derivative authorized by the provision in R 336.1625(4) include the following actions: - (a) The department approval becomes part of a legally enforceable order of the department or permit to install. - (b) A copy of the legally enforceable document that is identified in subdivision (a) of this subrule is sent to the United States Environmental Protection Agency. - (4) A person responsible for a facility with allowed or potential volatile organic compound emissions equal to or greater than 100 tons per year located in the 2015 ozone nonattainment area for which no reasonably available control technology (RACT) requirement has been established in R 336.1604 to R336.1644, shall meet the following requirements: - (a) Any source at a facility subject to this subrule that has an actual emission rate of volatile organic compounds of less than 2.7 tons per calendar year before consideration of controls does not apply to the provisions within this subrule and must obtain current information and keep records that are necessary for the determination of compliance with the provisions of this subrule, unless either of the following applies: - (i) The actual emission rate equals or is more than 2.7 tons per calendar year for a subsequent year, then this subrule permanently applies to these sources. - (ii) The total combined emission rate for sources applicable to this subdivision is more than 25 tons per year, then the provisions of this subrule permanently applies.